yfhuang88/CrudeOilBlending/README.md

 "page_url" : "https://www.crudemonitor.ca/crudes/index.php?acr=",
 "degree"   : 4
 ```
-Note that feeder oil stream can only be chosen from the streams included in the MapFromRealNameToWebsiteName dictionary in main.py.
+Note that feeder oil stream can only be chosen from streams included in the MapFromRealNameToWebsiteName dictionary in main.py.
 To include a new stream, add its full name and website name to the dictionary.

 ### Example output
 The output includes a distillation profile plot like the following and a .txt file with the plotted data.